cncf/artwork/projects/xregistry/README.md

 This directory contains artwork in standard formats for XRegistry.
 We've prepared artwork in 2 formats (PNG & SVG), 3 layouts:

 - horizontal (also known as landscape format),
-- stacked (which has the simplified logo over of the project name), and
+- stacked (which has the simplified logo over the project name), and
 - icon (which does not include the name and is square).

 Inside each layout's directory, there are assets specifically prepared for light, dark, and sometimes black backgrounds.